-A young woman in Afghanistan struggles in poverty and an ailing family support system.
-She wants to change her life so desperately.
-What if she could do so by changing her bag in a bus station?
+An impoverished young woman struggles to support herself and her ailing parents, but wants to change her life desperately.
+What if she could do so by taking someone else's bag in a bus station?

 About Masooma Ibrahimi